The Autonomous Enterprise / Page 03 · 2026

 Architecture Principles — the rules the design cannot break.

 Twelve principles established before any architecture work begins.
 These are not aspirational guidelines — they are binding constraints on every design decision that follows.
+Four are load-bearing enough to appear, unchanged, as the platform's headline commitments on Page 1: SHAP Before HITL, SAP Write Guard, Quarantine-Then-Review, Augment Not Replace.
+That repetition is deliberate — a principle that only matters at the documentation level and never surfaces where a CTO or hiring manager actually looks isn't load-bearing.
+The other eight govern decisions that are real but operate one layer down.
 Any component that violates a principle requires a formal ADR documenting the exception and its consequences.

 P-01